 How our Giveback is Encouraging Piñán’s Youth Today:

-Thanks to C.A.N.’s giveback initiatives, this year Piñán’s first group of students have started classes, their first graduating class is in session, and all are well on their way to reaching their educational goals.
+Thanks to CAN’s giveback initiatives, this year Piñán’s first group of students have started classes, their first graduating class is in session, and all are well on their way to reaching their educational goals.

 As Patricia Chavez- a young pupil hoping to reach graduation- described: